PDLT-University-of-York/test-split-site/docs/other-tools/padlet.md

     Do not use non-supported external tools; there is no University support available, and they have not been assessed for data security, service reliability or accessibility compliance.
 This poses a risk to users.

-### Gathering group or individual work outputs: text-based
+### Gathering responses or summaries (for plenary)

-Padlet can be used to collect individual or group responses to tasks and questions, often using the *Column* layout.
-Example uses include:
+Padlet can be used to collect individual or group responses to tasks and questions for review with the wider group.
+These often use the *Column* layout.
+Example uses include gathering:

-- summaries of group discussion for plenary
+- summaries of group discussion
-- examples of a given item (eg. journal paper)
+- responses to short in-class questions/tasks
 - student-created quiz questions for their peers

-#### Example Padlet: groupwork discussion summaries
+#### Example Padlet: brief groupwork discussion summaries

-In this *Accessibility scenario for VI workshop* task, workshop participants discussed a set of scenarios in groups and summarise for wiser participants.
+In this *Accessibility scenario for VI workshop* task, workshop participants discussed a set of scenarios in groups and summarised points in a Padlet.
+These were then reviewed live in the session with the wider participants.

 The Padlet is in **Column** format, with one column per group.
 Before the session, each scenario is added as a post in the relevant column.
 During the task, groups discuss their scenarios and add comments on the relevant scenario post.
+This can then be shown on screen for synchronous review or shared for asynchronous review.

 <figure markdown>
 ![Column Padlet example, as described in text](images/padlet-collect-responses-column-specific.png)